himanshu07p/himanshu07p/README.md

 - **Blender**
 - **Matplotlib**
 ## 👯 Collaboration
-I'm looking to collaborate on **Digital Circuit Design**!
+I'm looking to collaborate on **Python Project**!
 If you share similar interests or projects, feel free to reach out!

 ## 💬 Ask Me About
 - Python 🐍